tensorlakeai/indexify/README.md

 * The two above steps are repeated for every function in the Graph.

 There are a lot of details we are skipping here!
-The scheduler utilizes a state of the art distributed and parallel event driven design internally to schedule tasks under 10 micro seconds, and uses many optimization technoques around storing blobs, rocksdb for state storage, streaming HTTP2 based RPC between server and executor to speed up execution.
+The scheduler utilizes a state of the art distributed and parallel event driven design internally to schedule tasks under 10 micro seconds, and uses many optimization techniques for storing blobs, rocksdb for state storage, streaming HTTP2 based RPC between server and executor to speed up execution.

 ### Production Deployment